RockAutomaton/AzSRE-Agent/docs/SETUP.md

-# Setup Guide
+## Setup Guide

-This guide will help you set up the Azure SRE Agent for local development and testing.
+This guide will help you set up the Azure SRE Agent for local development, Docker-based testing, and frontend usage.

 ## Prerequisites

-### 1. Python 3.13+
+### 1. Python 3.11+ (Backend)

-The project requires Python 3.13 or higher (as specified in `pyproject.toml`).
+The project requires Python 3.11+ (or the version specified in `pyproject.toml`).
 Verify your Python version:

 ```bash
 python --version